 House sitting involves staying in or watching someone’s home while they are away.
 It often involves taking care of pets, a garden or other similar tasks.
-This type of arrangement is basically a trade.
-You watch someone’s home (usually with pets) and in exchange you stay in their home for free.
+The type of house sitting we do is basically a trade.
+We watch someone’s home (usually with pets) and in exchange we stay in their home for free.

 House sitting has helped us travel the world inexpensively, hang out with some awesome cats and dogs and to meet other people who love to travel.
 I'll share more about our personal experiences in a moment, but first I want to help you understand how housesitting works so you can determine whether it makes sense for your remote work lifestyle.

 It can be similar in many ways, but not always.
-Petsitting often refers to pet sitters who get paid to stay at (or visit) a home while the pet parents are away to take care of their animals.
+Pet sitting often refers to pet sitters who get paid to stay at (or visit) a home while the pet parents are away to take care of their animals.
+Rover is an example of a service that someone might use to find this type of pet sitter.

 Housesitting may refer to people who get paid to take care of someone's house.
 House sitting doesn't always involve homes with pets.